molinari135/food-recommender-system/README.md

 1. **Create or Load User**: This option allows to load a different user or create a new one, as in the beginning of the application.
 2. **Display Current Meal and Alternatives**: Using system's calendar and clock, this option will show the current meal of the day and, if needed, will ask the user to choose the actual meal by selecting a food for each section proposed.
 Then, it will be saved in the user's profile.
 3. **Display Weekly Meal Plan**: This option will show the entire generated weekly plan with breakfasts, snacks, lunches and dinners.
 The first meal shown is the one generated starting from user's preferences, then it will show an alternative version with a lower energy density (which is the standardized ratio between calories and weight).
 It will also display the actual user choice made between each food of the same meal.
-4. **Learn About Seasonal Food**: Using system's calendar, this option will show the user every seasonal fruit and vegetables alongside useful informations such as how to choose them, how to store them, how to cook them, some nutritional informations and benefits and also some tips.
+4. **Learn About Seasonal Food**: Using your system's calendar, this option will show the user every seasonal fruit and vegetables alongside useful informations such as how to choose them, how to store them, how to cook them, some nutritional informations and benefits and also some tips.

 Example of loading the profile `lactose`: